james0r/slayed/README.md

 Slayed uses [@vitejs/plugin-basic-ssl](https://www.npmjs.com/package/@vitejs/plugin-basic-ssl).
 This plugin generates an untrusted certificate which allows access to the Vite client form the Shopify dev server after proceeding past the browsers warning screen.

-If you're assets aren't loading due to ssl errors, visit https://127.0.0.1:3000/, click Advanced and proceed.

-Then navigate back to your Shopify CLI dev server at http://127.0.0.1:9292 and you should see your assets loaded properly.
+If your assets aren't loading due to ssl errors, visit https://127.0.0.1:3000, click Advanced and proceed, then navigate back to your Shopify CLI dev server at http://127.0.0.1:9292 and you should see your assets loaded properly.

 ## CSS